aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to XLTM or Online App" h2="Export OTT to XLTM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate OTT to XLTM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple two-step process for converting OTT to XLTM.

+The first step is to use Aspose.Words for .NET to export OTT to HTML.
+This component is a powerful .NET word processing API that enables developers to create, edit, convert, and print documents in a variety of formats, including OTT.
+It also provides a wide range of features, such as document manipulation, mail merge, and document comparison.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTM.
+This component is a powerful spreadsheet programming API that enables developers to create, edit, and manipulate spreadsheets in a variety of formats, including XLTM.
+It also provides a wide range of features, such as data import and export, formula calculation, charting, and pivot tables.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can quickly and easily incorporate OTT to XLTM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple two-step process for converting OTT to XLTM, making it easy to create powerful applications that can handle a variety of document formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}